Maksasj/onikeiso/README.md

 > onikeiso (おにけいそ) can be translated as **silicon demon**, that means onikeiso will be demonically fast at simulating logic networks 😈

 ## Todo
+- TDD style tests
+- More stuff in readme, like building, testing, etc.
+- Basic functionality

 ## License
 Onikeiso is free and open source library/software.
 All code in this repository is licensed under